maximz/summarynb/README.md

     show("plot.png")
     ```
     There, now you know how to use summarynb.
+- **Shareable.** Just commit it to Git.
+Collaborators can view the rendered notebook on Github.
-- **Regenerates automatically.** Optional git commit hook.
+- **Updated automatically.** Optional git commit hook.

 Since 2015, every project of mine has used summary notebooks, thanks to a tip from my former colleague Nick.
 I write out the analysis as I go along, and incorporate relevant figures and tables inline.

 Not only has this made sharing results in group meetings much easier, but this documentation practice has saved me a ton of time when returning to old projects.
 And I love that I can trust that the presented results are up-to-date with the code version I have checked out.
 I encourage you to try it out with the instructions below.

 ## [Example.](https://nbviewer.jupyter.org/github/maximz/summarynb/blob/master/Example.ipynb)